rtorrente/wp-smtp/readme.txt

 == Changelog ==

 = 1.2.5 =
-Fixed: base64_encoding problem for passwords and users that may appear that they are already in base64_encoding but in reality they are not
+Fixed: base64_encoding problem for passwords and users that may appear that they are already in base64_encoding but in reality they are not ( https://github.com/WPChill/wp-smtp/issues/7 )
+Changed: Removed CDN files and added them locally ( https://github.com/WPChill/wp-smtp/issues/8 )

 = 1.2.4 =
 Changed: Added base64 encode for username and passwords ( https://github.com/WPChill/wp-smtp/issues/2 )